 You've created and shared a beautiful videoask, but people just aren't completing it the way you hoped. 😩 Why not?

 There are many factors that can cause a respondent to abandon a videoask or fail to fill out your contact form (leading to lots of anonymous Human responses).

 Figuring out exactly why people are bouncing from your videoask will take a bit of experimenting and troubleshooting, but the first step is understanding where exactly they're getting stuck.

 A multi-step videoask requires a respondent to complete each step before they can advance to the next one.
 Depending on your respondents' engagement, connectivity, or other factors, they may not have the desire or ability to advance all the way through your videoask flow.

-To ensure you're getting the desired engagement and results from your videoask, it's important to understand where respondents may lose interest or struggle to complete a step.
+To ensure you're getting high levels of engagement and good results from your videoask, it's important to understand where respondents may lose interest or struggle to complete a step.
 There are two places within your videoask dashboard that can be helpful to analyze this: your metrics tab and drop-off analysis.

 Check the drop-off rate of your videoask

 From your VideoAsk account, click Build to open your videoask builder.

 On the lower right-hand side, click the Show Drop-off icon.

 This will enable drop-off analysis inside the builder.
 Select the time frame for your analysis.

 Set a Warning threshold.

 When the drop-off rate is higher than the threshold you set, the rate will turn red to make it easier to spot steps that could be optimized.

 If you hover over the eye icon you can see the following metrics for each step:

 - # of respondents who landed on this step

 - # of respondents who watched more than 75% of the video for this step

 - # of respondents who advanced from this step to the next step